vnijs/gitgadget/README.md

 ## Branch

 Create a local branch from the active branch by providing a name for the new branch and clicking `Create local`.
 Link and push to the (GitLab) remote by clicking the `Link remote` button.
 If remote branches exist click the `Check out` button to work with a branch locally.
-If branches other than `master` exist you can `Merge branches` or delete them if they are no longer needed.
+If branches other than `main` exist you can `Merge branches` or delete them if they are no longer needed.
 To undo a merge-in-progress, e.g., with merge conflicts, click the `Abort merge` button. `Unlink remote` will not remove the local or the remote branch but only the link to the remote (i.e., the push/pull arrows in R-studio will gray-out).

 > Note: Changes to the list of available branches may only be visible in R-studio after clicking the `refresh` button in the Git tab.